Aquiles-ai/aquiles-image-docs/docs/installation.md

 - **Out of memory**: Verify your GPU has at least 80GB VRAM
 - **Flash Attention errors**: Flash Attention is mandatory for video generation
-- **LightX2V import errors**: Ensure it was installed from source correctly
+- **LightX2V import errors**: Ensure it was installed from source correctly - `uv pip install git+https://github.com/ModelTC/LightX2V.git`
+- **LTX-2/LTX-2.3 import errors**: Ensure the LTX custom packages are installed from the correct GitHub repository
 - **Slow inference**: Video generation is computationally intensive; 5+ minutes is expected